SAP/ui5-webcomponents-react/CONTRIBUTING.md

-# Contributing to fiori-for-react
+# Contributing to ui5-webcomponents-react

-You want to contribute to `fiori-for-react`?
+You want to contribute to `ui5-webcomponents-react`?
 Welcome!
 Please read this document to understand what you can do:
  * [Report an Issue](#report-an-issue)
  * [Contribute Code](#contribute-code)

 ## Report an Issue
-If you find a bug or some other issue with any part of the library, please [submit an issue](https://github.com/SAP/fiori-for-react/issues).
+If you find a bug or some other issue with any part of the library, please [submit an issue](https://github.com/SAP/ui5-webcomponents-react/issues).
 Before doing so, please make sure that:

 - The issue is not a duplicate issue.
 - The issue has not been fixed in a newer release of the library.